 3 steps to improve employee engagement and reduce attrition in your contact centre

 High attrition can put pressure on your entire department, leading to increased recruitment costs, more time spent on training and induction, and stress on established team members caused by resourcing issues.
+Those seeing attrition around them are 2x likely to be looking for a new job*.
 Over time, high staff turnover can become a vicious cycle, and it can be challenging to bring this back under control.

-Many companies use financial rewards and performance bonuses to encourage people to stay focussed and maintain their motivation.
-However, research shows that beyond a basic “fair” level of pay, financial rewards don’t do very much to motivate people, and in some cases could even cause them to become dis engaged and less interested in their work.
+Many companies use financial rewards and performance bonuses to encourage people to stay focused and maintain their motivation.
+However, research shows that beyond a basic “fair” level of pay, financial rewards don’t do very much to motivate people, and in some cases could even cause them to become disengaged and less interested in their work.
+83% of contact centre workers say they are facing burnout.
+1 in 3 people is considering leaving within the year and a half plan to leave within 2-3 years.
+Millennials (now aged 27-41) are the most likely generation to be seeking a new job in the next 12 months*.

 Instead, the research shows that most people perform best when they find their job rewarding in its own right, as opposed to being motivated using financial rewards like pay rises or bonuses.
 Factors such as a strong community culture within the business, and the freedom to have engaging conversations with customers rather than following scripts, are more likely to result in improved employee retention rates than paying higher salaries.

-Not only do these cultural factors reduce attrition, they also lead to improved productivity, performance and better financial outcomes for the businesses who are able to provide them , and drive improved customer satisfaction.
+Not only do these cultural factors reduce attrition, they also lead to improved productivity, performance and better financial outcomes for the businesses that are able to provide them, and drive improved customer satisfaction.

 Three steps to increase your contact centre retention

-These principles are simple, but can have a powerful effect on the working environment in your call centre, reducing attrition and improving performance, often at little to no cost.
+These principles are simple but can have a powerful effect on the working environment in your call centre, reducing attrition and improving performance, often at little to no cost.
+Employees want to feel a sense of belonging; they’re looking for self-development opportunities and learning new skills.
+An investment in their career.
+Equally, they’re looking for flexibility and work/life balance as the pandemic has brought to life more models for employee happiness.

 Improving call centre processes for increased retention